Umrao Singh Sher-Gil: Early life

 Gil was born in 1870 to Surat Singh of Majitha, near Amritsar in then British India.
 He completed his early education in Amritsar and later studied at the Aitchison College in Lahore (in then undivided Punjab).
 His younger brother Sundar Singh was an industrialist and a politician, who was later knighted by the then British Indian government.
 Gil was 11 when his father died in 1881.
-Having inherited the title as the head of the Majitha family, he traveled to England in 1896, and again in 1897 to attend the Diamond Jubilee of Queen Victoria.
+Having inherited the title as the head of the Majitha family, he travelled to England in 1896, and again in 1897 to attend the Diamond Jubilee of Queen Victoria.
 He also attended the Delhi Darbar in 1903 and in 1911.

 Gil was a scholar of Persian and Sanskrit.
 He was associated with the Indian independence movement and was noted to have had links with the Gadar party, a revolutionary movement in the country, around 1915.
 When these links were identified his land holdings were confiscated by the then government.
-He was an admirer of Russian author and activist, Leo Tolstoy, after whom he modeled his approach to humanism and even his looks.
+He was an admirer of Russian author and activist, Leo Tolstoy, after whom he modelled his approach to humanism and even his looks.
 He was also a friend of the poet Muhammad Iqbal.